wwang-chcn/ONTraC/tutorials/installation.md

 ### using conda

+NOTE: For ARM-based macOS, we recommend installing via pip for now, as the dependency package, pytorh-geometric, does not have a conda build for it.
-Installation using conda could be very slow.
+WARNING: Installing with conda can be very slow.

 ```sh
 conda install -c chrww -c pytorch -c pyg -c default -c nvidia -c conda-forge ontrac